balazsgrill/temon/README.md

-textualmodeler
+Temon
 ==============

-Textual modeling toolkit for Eclipse Modeling Framework
+TExtual MOdel Notation library for Eclipse Modeling Framework

 This is a textual modeling framework for EMF sligthly similar to Xtext of EMFText with a few differences: